 Planning ahead and making a strategy is the most effective way to have a say in matters that impact you.
 This will also assist your family and friends if they need to make decisions on your behalf in the future.

 There are also a range of benefits that you, your family and carer may be entitled to.

 This information is for general advice only.
 Please discuss your situation with a financial advisor or accountant.

 You may be eligible for government payments and services to assist you with everyday living.

 My Aged Care is your starting point for accessing Australian Government-funded aged care services.
 You can find, access and manage government-funded aged care services using the website.

 A website with information about the National Disability Insurance Scheme (NDIS), which is a financial assistance service for people under the age of 65 who have a permanent and significant disability.

 Centrelink provides information on receiving income support, pensions and other payments from the Australian Government.
 Centrelink will assess your eligibility for payments or other forms of help.
 You can contact Centrelink by phone or visit in-person at your local Centrelink office.

 You could be eligible for a variety of concession cards that may assist financially.

-An online search tool to help you to find government support and programs for which you might be eligible.
-Common cards include the Commonwealth Pensioner Concession Card, Commonwealth Health Care Card, Commonwealth Seniors Health Care, Queensland Seniors Card and Companion Card.
+An online search tool to help you to find government support and programs you might be eligible for.
+Common cards include the Commonwealth Pensioner Concession Card, Commonwealth Health Care Card, Commonwealth Seniors Health Care and Queensland Seniors Card.